PinkrahNanaOfosuhene/PinkrahNanaOfosuhene/README.md

   <tr align='center'>
       <td>
-      📫 You can reach out to me at amponsahdaniel2020@gmail.com or damponsah11@st.knust.edu.gh.
+      📫 You can reach out to me at pinkrahnanaofosuhene9690@gmail.com or nopinkrah@st.knust.edu.gh.
 You are welcome to have an engaging conversation about science, data and creative development and others.
       </td>
   </tr>